Ukiah, California

 City of Ten Thousand Buddhas

-The Sangha and Laity Training Programs have their main residential campus at the City of Ten Thousand Buddhas, an international community and major center for world Buddhism.
-The City is set among 488 acres of groves and meadows in Mendocino County, California, located 120 miles north of San Francisco at Ukiah, California.
+The Sangha and Laity Training Programs have their main residential campus at the City of Ten Thousand Buddhas (CTTB), an international community and major center for world Buddhism.
+The City is set among 700 acres of groves and meadows in Mendocino County, California, located 120 miles north of San Francisco at Ukiah, California.
 The grounds include more than 70 institutional buildings set on approximately 80 landscaped acres.

 At the City of Ten Thousand Buddhas, besides SLTP educational facilities, the campus houses Tathagata Monastery, a residence for monks, and Joyous Giving House for nuns, Tower of Blessings Home for the Elderly, and separate dormitories for male and female Seminary students.
 There are also parking spaces for over 600 vehicles.